Pushing the bar!

 By just participating, you’ll have the same chance of winning a wing, a harness, a new reserve, a GPS, a holiday etc. as any other pilot.

 Even if “competing” is not your thing, if you’re looking for a fun-filled and relaxed week with lots of flying, an emphasis on safety and ample opportunity to learn from some of the best pilots in the world, not to mention a great social environment, this could be your ideal flying week.

 Once again, this year we’ve got some big parties planned so no matter how well you fly (or don’t) you can “swing your pants” into the early hours!
 After all, this is THE fun comp!“

 More about the GIN Wide Open

-The concept for the GIN Wide Open came about as a result of a campfire discussion between Toby Colombé (Passion Paragliding) and Brett Janaway (xTc-paragliding) back in 2012.
-The first GWO in 2013 was held in Meduno, Italy; then in 2014, Ager; in 2015, Tolmin; in 2016, Saint Jean Montclar; and 2017 Macedonia.
+The concept for the GIN Wide Open came about as a result of a campfire discussion between Toby Colombé (Passion Paragliding) and some friends in 2012.
+The first GWO was held in 2013.
 GIN have been the main sponsor from the start, supporting the event, not only with prizes, but also by sending their top team pilots to lend a hand – and inspire!

-FAI Cat 2 Event: The GWO is an FAI Cat2 sanctioned event and will be run accordingly.
+The GWO is an FAI Category 2 sanctioned event and will be run accordingly.
 All pilots must comply with the appropriate rules.